anju3balthazar/Voice-Based-Email-for-Visually-Impaired/README.md

 2. Email Composition: Users can compose new emails using voice commands, including dictating the recipient, subject, and message body.
 3. Confirmation System: Before sending an email, the system will repeat the entered details to the user for confirmation.
 The email will only be sent after the user confirms.

-The user need not rembember any keyboard shortcuts and mouse operations.
+The user need not rembember any keyboard shortcuts or mouse operations.
 The users can touch anywhere in the screen and perform the operations.